Rajpratik71/community-summits-wiki/Seattle2015-Contributing-to-Open-Source.md

 # Contributing to open source

-Topics - Advice/guidance to start contributing
+Topics:

-Balancing OS contribution when working for $company
++ Balancing OS contribution when working for $company

-Jeff - open
++ Advice/guidance to start contributing

 ## Balancing